axemonkey/blog.clivemurray.com/src/posts/2022/how-to-get-a-custom-guitar-in-just-9-years-and-lose-thousands-in-the-process.md

 </figure>

 Here’s a few minutes of me noodling around on it.
 Note, for this whole video, I am plugged into the wonderful [Archetype: Rabea](https://neuraldsp.com/news/introducing-archetype-rabea) plugin from [Neural DSP](https://neuraldsp.com/), and nothing else, and at no point do I change the settings on the plugin.
 I picked a high gain patch and left it alone.
 All the sound variance and control comes from the guitar.
-A few minutes of widdling to show how versatile this guitar is.

 <iframe width="560" height="315" src="https://www.youtube.com/embed/rtLfEhbZ8e0" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" allowfullscreen></iframe>
+<figcaption>A few minutes of widdling to show how versatile this guitar is.</figcaption>

 I’m looking at it right now.
 In a few minutes I’m going to play it.
 It is **the best guitar I own**, and that is saying **a lot**.